 What is blended learning?

 Blended learning is not the same as technology-rich instruction.
 It goes beyond one-to-one computers and high-tech gadgets.
-Blended learning involves leveraging the Internet to afford each student a more personalized learning experience, meaning increased student control over the time, place, path, and/or pace of his or her learning.
+Blended learning involves leveraging the Internet to afford each student a more personalized learning experience, including increased student control over the time, place, path, and/or pace of learning.

 The definition of blended learning is a formal education program in which a student learns: